cjns/Kartilo/journal.md

   - [ x ] beautify correct/incorrect answers.
   - [ x ] Upload wireframes.
   - [ x ] Upload sitemap.
+  - [ ] Complete 'the-end' modal.
-  - [ ] leave tests for now and work on 'the-end' modal.
+    - [ ] Reset score function for start and replay.
   - [ ] Contrast: Accessibility/WAVE: accessible and color contrast.
   - [ ] remove fallbackquiz.js or allquestions.js - only keep one.
   - [ ] remove all console logs on each file.